Devendra-Prajapat-Inventyv/Git-Training---Aman-Sir/README.md

 ## 5. Merge the feature branch into the release branch

-Switch to the release branch and merge the feature branch into it:
+This switches your working directory to the release branch

 ```bash
 git checkout release